sguox002/leetcode/leetcode_solution.md

 - less(s,evil)=less(s)-less_has(s,evil)
 - less(s) is easy to solve
 - less_has(s,evil) evil string will divide the problem into two subproblem.

+For those strings <= s, and of same length as s,
+a: counts the number of strings t, with prefix = evil, i.e. t = evil + t[len(evil):].
+b: counts the number of strings t, such that t[1:] contains evil.
+c: counts the number of strings t with prefix = evil, and t[1:] contains evil.
+By incllusion exclusion principle: helper(s) = a + b - c.

 ```cpp
     int mod = 1e9+7, m;